Stripe disorder and dynamics in the hole-doped antiferromagnetic insulator La5/3Sr1/3CoO4: Abstract

 \section{Abstract}

-We report on an investigation into the dynamics of the stripe phase of La$_{5/3}$Sr$_{1/3}$CoO$_{4}$, a material recently shown to have an hour-glass magnetic excitation spectrum.
-A combination of magnetic susceptibility, muon-spin relaxation and nuclear magnetic resonance measurements strongly suggest that the physics is determined by a disordered configuration of charge and spin stripes whose frustrated magnetic degrees of freedom are strongly dynamic at high temperature and which freeze out in a glassy manner as the temperature is lowered.
-Our results broadly confirm a recent theoretical prediction, but show that the charge quenching remains incomplete well below the charge ordering temperature and reveal, in detail, the manner in which the magnetic degrees of freedom are frozen.
+We investigate the magnetic ordering and dynamics of the stripe phase of La$_{5/3}$Sr$_{1/3}$CoO$_{4}$, a material shown to have an hour-glass magnetic excitation spectrum.
+A combination of muon-spin relaxation, nuclear magnetic resonance and magnetic susceptibility measurements strongly suggest that the physics is determined by a partially disordered configuration of charge and spin stripes whose frustrated magnetic degrees of freedom are dynamic at high temperature and which undergo an ordering transition around 35~K with coexisting dynamics that freeze out in a glassy manner as the temperature is further reduced.